freenas/freenas-docs/userguide/snippets/pathlengths.rst

    |                     |                | being created.                                                         |
    +---------------------+----------------+------------------------------------------------------------------------+

 Care is needed with regard to ZFS snapshots. **If the mounted path length for a snapshot exceeds 88 characters, then the snapshot and any contained data will be safe but inaccessible until the mounted path length of the snapshot has been shortened**.
-Typically this is done by **renaming the pool, dataset or snapshot** to shorter names, so that the path length is below the 88 byte limit.
-ZFS will perform any necessary unmount or remount of the file system if a pool, dataset or snapshot are renamed.
-If the **mountpoint** is to be renamed instead, then any object mounted on the mountpoint must be manually unmounted using the :command:`CLI` before renaming, and can be remounted after.
-:command:`umount /mnt/mymountpoint` can be used to unmount a file system.

-As well as snapshots being manually mounted from the command line, ZFS automatically mounts snapshots within hidden :file:`/.zfs/snapshot/` directories, whenever an attempt is made to access their contents.
-The 88 byte limit affects both types of mount.

-Examples:
+The 88 character limit affects automatic and manual snapshot mounts slightly differently:

 - **Automatic mount:** ZFS temporarily mounts snapshots whenever a user attempts to view or search the files it contains.
-The mountpoint used will be a hidden :file:`.zfs/snapshot/snapshotname` directory within the same ZFS dataset.
+The mountpoint used will be a hidden :file:`.zfs/snapshot/{name}` directory within the same ZFS dataset.
 For example, the snapshot :file:`mypool/dataset/snap1@snap2` is mounted at :file:`/mnt/mypool/dataset/.zfs/snapshot/snap2/`.
-If this exceeds 88 characters then the snapshot will not be automatically mounted by ZFS and the snapshot contents will not be visible or searchable.
-This can be resolved either by renaming the ZFS pool or dataset containing the snapshot to shorter names (:file:`mypool` or :file:`dataset`) or by shortening the second part of the snapshot name (:file:`snap2`), so that the total length does not exceed 88 characters.
+If the length of this path exceeds 88 characters then the snapshot will not be automatically mounted by ZFS and the snapshot contents will not be visible or searchable.
+This can be resolved either by renaming the ZFS pool or dataset containing the snapshot to shorter names (:file:`mypool` or :file:`dataset`), or by shortening the second part of the snapshot name (:file:`snap2`), so that the total mounted path length does not exceed 88 characters.
+ZFS will automatically perform any necessary unmount or remount of the file system.
+After renaming, the contents will be visible and searchable again.

-- **Manual mount:** If the same snapshot is to be mounted manually from the :ref:`CLI`:, using :command:`mount -t zfs mypool/dataset/snap1@snap2 /mnt/mymountpoint` then the path :file:`/mnt/mountpoint/` must not exceed 88 characters.
+- **Manual mount:** If the same snapshot as above is to be mounted manually from the :ref:`CLI`:, using :command:`mount -t zfs mypool/dataset/snap1@snap2 /mnt/mymountpoint` then the path :file:`/mnt/mountpoint/` must not exceed 88 characters, but the length of the snapshot name is irrelevant.
+When renaming a manual mountpoint, any object mounted on the mountpoint must be manually unmounted (using the :command:`umount` command in the :command:`CLI`) before renaming the mountpoint, and can be remounted afterwards.

-.. note:: A snapshot that cannot be mounted automatically by ZFS, can still be mounted manually from the :ref:`CLI` using a shorter mountpoint path, making it possible to mount snapshots that cannot be mounted automatically by the GUI.
+.. note:: A snapshot that cannot be mounted automatically by ZFS, can still be mounted manually from the :ref:`CLI`using a shorter mountpoint path, making it possible to mount and access snapshots that cannot be accessed automatically by the GUI or with features such as "File History" or "Versions".